blui/db-log-analyzer/vue-conversion/README.md

-# Log Analyzer (Vue 3)
+# DB Log Analyzer (Vue 3)

-A performant, browser-based tool for analyzing large log files, now implemented in Vue 3.
-This project is a direct migration from the original React version, preserving all features and accessibility improvements, and is ready for integration into Vue-based applications.
+A browser-based tool for analyzing log files, implemented in Vue 3.
+This project is a migration from the original React version, with improved performance, accessibility, and a robust feature set for log analysis.

 ## Features

-- **File Selection and Directory Navigation**: Select a directory to list all `.log` and `.txt` files for analysis.
+- **File Selection & Directory Navigation:** Select a directory and choose `.log` or `.txt` files for analysis.
-- **Virtualized Log Viewing**: Efficiently view and scroll through very large log files using virtualization (`vue-virtual-scroller`).
+- **Efficient Log Viewing:** View and scroll through large log files with smooth performance.
-- **Line Numbering and Severity Highlighting**: Each log line is numbered and color-coded by severity (ERROR, WARN, INFO).
+- **Line Numbering & Severity Highlighting:** Each log entry is numbered and color-coded by severity (ERROR, WARN, INFO, DEBUG).
-- **Search and Filter**: Filter log entries by severity and search term for focused analysis.
+- **Search & Filter:** Filter log entries by severity and search term for focused analysis.
-- **Event Statistics and Drill-Down**: Automatically parse logs to categorize events and display occurrence counts.
-Click any event to view all instances, timestamps, and stack traces.
+- **Statistics & Focused Breakdown:**
+  - See total counts for each severity.
+  - View the most common error, warning, and info messages (top 7 in each category).
+  - See the top 7 days with the highest error counts.
-- **Date Navigation**: Jump to the closest log entry for a specific datetime using the date range viewer.
+- **Date Navigation:** Jump to the closest log entry for a specific datetime using the date range viewer.
-- **Accessibility**: All interactive elements are keyboard accessible and use ARIA attributes for screen readers.
+- **Accessibility:** All interactive elements are keyboard accessible and use ARIA attributes for screen readers.
-- **Responsive Design**: Adapts to desktop and mobile screens.
+- **Responsive Design:** Adapts to desktop and mobile screens.
-- **Client-Side Processing**: All log parsing and analysis is performed in the browser; no backend required.
+- **Client-Side Processing:** All log parsing and analysis is performed in the browser; no backend required.

 ## Usage